Tessuti: History

 In April 2018, Tessuti launched a flagship store in Chester at 30 Bridge Street, a grade II listed building and former Liberty store.

 Tessuti was the principal sponsor of the Sports & Leisurewear Award at Graduate Fashion Week in 2018 and 2019.
 The 2019 winner of the Tessuti Sports & Leisurewear award was Katherine Jayne-Watts for her sustainable sportswear collection.

-Tessuti.co.uk
+In December 2022 a £47.5m deal from Mike Ashley’s, Frasers Group saw Tessuti and 14 other brands be sold from previous owner JD Sports Fashion plc.
+As a result of the takeover, the Tessuti website was closed in May 2023 with visitors redirected to Flannels and all Tessuti stores gradually closed with Flannels stores opening in many towns which had a Tessuti store such as Blackburn.

 The Tessuti website was launched in 2006 as an extension of the business offering the same brands available across the Tessuti stores.

 Etymology

 The Tessuti name comes from the masculine plural of Tessuto, the Italian word for fabric.